 Although we cannot label it Bollywood in true sense, one of the most delectable representations of a Christian character was in Aparna Sen’s 36 Chowringee Lane.
 The film traverses the listless life of Anglo-Indian English teacher Violet Stoneham in the ‘City of Joy’.
 From supporting characters that haven’t come out of the British colonial hangover to the protagonist’s lack of awareness about the Hindu wedding rituals, the film was made in English for a reason.
 Hrishikesh Mukherjee’s second feature film Anari had one of the most beautifully written Christian characters ever – Mrs D’sa – played with absolute heart by Lalita Pawar.
 A successor of this character didn’t really work in Ramesh Sippy’s Saagar though.

 Oh… How much we enjoyed watching Kuch Kuch Hota Hai’s flirtatious Ms. Braganza (Archana Puran Singh) whose tête-à-têtes with Mr. Malhotra (Anupam Kher) was amongst the film’s highlights.
 Progressive and a serious eye candy, she was a comic relief but minus too many clichés.
 It is also to be noted that the same film had another character Almeida, whose religion was mocked by a condescending, preachy Hindu grandmother for no reason.
 Sanjay Leela Bhansali’s Khamoshi – The Musical, the characters were dressed according to the region (not religion) but spoke the common man’s language.
 Manisha Koirala’s Annie Braganza was everything that a young Goan lady would have looked like.
 Bhansali’s future projects with Christian leads (Black and Guzaarish) failed to explore this egalitarian sentiment thanks to the director’s over-indulgence.
-Both were fine films, to give Bhansali due credit.
-Among other things, the less said the better about alcoholism stereotype around Christian families in Bollywood!
+Among other things, the less said the better about the alcoholism stereotype around Christian families in Bollywood!

-From the archetypal fallen woman (Julie, Cocktail) to dutiful housemaids (Bobby, 7 Khoon Maaf from recent memory) to elfin leading ladies (Bombay Velvet, Khamoshi – The Musical, Kal Ho Naa Ho, Ek Main Aur Ekk Tu, Bobby, Akhiyon Ke Jharokhon Se and more), we have seen Christian women aplenty in our films!
+From the archetypal fallen woman (Julie, Cocktail) to dutiful housemaids (Bobby, Dulhan Hum Le Jayenge, and 7 Khoon Maaf from recent memory) to elfin leading ladies (Bombay Velvet, Khamoshi – The Musical, Kal Ho Naa Ho, Ek Main Aur Ekk Tu, Bobby, Ankhiyon Ke Jharokhon Se and more), we have seen plenty of women who practices Christianity in Bollywood.
 Yet the wait for a proper Christian male lead in Hindi cinema remains.
-Most of them either came in a film where all characters were Christian (Baaton Baaton Mein, Josh, Chehre Pe Chehra, Albela, Albert Pinto Ko Gussa Kyun Aaya and the much-recent Finding Fanny and Brothers) or were multi-hero affairs (Amar Akbar Anthony, Aakhri Rasta, Jeete Hain Shaan Se).
+Most of them either came in Bollywood films where all characters believed in Christianity (Baaton Baaton Mein, Josh, Chehre Pe Chehra, Albela, Albert Pinto Ko Gussa Kyun Aaya and the much-recent Finding Fanny and Brothers) or were multi-hero affairs (Amar Akbar Anthony, Aakhri Rasta, Jeete Hain Shaan Se).
 Why can’t a we have a ‘Christian’ Ranbir Kapoor woo a ‘Hindu’ Deepika Padukone in a film as youthful and commercial as Yeh Jawaani Hai Deewani?
 Do our filmmakers suspect our audience to reject these characters based on their religious beliefs?
 Well… if depicted in their typical idiosyncratic Bollywoodized manner, most certainly they will!

 The whole case isn’t that of ignorance – but of blatant safe play.
 It is convenient for our writers to feed our audiences with all tried and tested formula/notions in place than to create a futuristic image of a modern Christian hero.
 South India has been quite acquiescent in that sense.
 While Kerala is all out there owing to its high Christian population, other languages too have a good number of films with Christian leads.
 One film that particularly comes to my mind is the Tamil film Minsara Kanavu directed by Rajiv Menon.
 Dubbed into Hindi as Sapnay, this Arvind Swamy-Kajol-Prabhu Deva starrer had an interesting twist around the religion.
 On the flip side, the Christian hero fails to woo the leading lady while the Hindu one does.
 Go figure!